pmalacho-mit/sweater-vest-suede/src/routes/docs/config/README.md

 ## Dangling Tests

-You cannot have tests that are not directly associated with a specific group.
+You cannot have tests that are not directly associated with a specific group (outside of the _default_ group at the top of your markup).

 [](<./mixed-wrong/+page.svelte?apply=recipe(path)>)